Illuminated manuscript: Paints

 While the use of gold is by far one of the most captivating features of illuminated manuscripts, the bold use of varying colors provided multiple layers of dimension to the illumination.
 From a religious perspective, "the diverse colors wherewith the book is illustrated, not unworthily represent the multiple grace of heavenly wisdom."
-There is evidence of illustratiors planning out color choice in advance, which indicates purposeful choice and design in the finished product.
+There is evidence of illustrators planning out color choice in advance, which indicates purposeful choice and design in the finished product.
 There is also a great deal of nuance when it comes to the colors and painting of manuscripts.
 Illuminators would be trained in color combinations and stylistic distinctions by a form of apprenticeship, so the limited number of primary literary sources discussing colors and techniques may not be accurate to what the actual illuminators learned and followed.

 The medieval artist's palette was broad: